-Illnesses for which they had no resistance, like smallpox, and changes to the environment destroyed millions of people, most of the native populations in many areas, over time.
+Illnesses for which they had no resistance, like smallpox and changes to the environment destroyed millions of people, most of the native populations in many areas, over time.

 The Americas were changed forever and the rich cultures of the Native American civilizations were lost, denying the world a true understanding of them.

-During what became known as the Colombian Exchange, Columbus’s expeditions started a massive transfer of people, plants, animals, diseases and cultures that had an effect on nearly everyone on the planet.
+During what became known as the Colombian Exchange, Columbus’s expeditions started a massive transfer of people, plants, animals, diseases, and cultures that had an effect on nearly everyone on the planet.
 The horse, which was brought to the Americas from Europe, allowed Native American tribes to range far and wide hunting.
 Wheat from Europe became one of the major food sources in the Americas.
 Coffee from Africa and sugar cane from Asia went to Latin America and became export crops.
-Foods from the Americas, like potatoes, tomatoes and corn, became staples for Europeans.
+Foods from the Americas, like potatoes, tomatoes, and corn, became staples for Europeans.

-And he failed in his main goal and the purpose of all his voyages,. to find the short route to Asia he had been looking for and the wealth it promised.
+And he failed in his main goal and the purpose of all his voyages, to find the short route to Asia he had been looking for and the wealth it promised.

 But the poor opinion of him may be partly unfair.
 Some things he has been blamed for may have been beyond his control and may have been due to the historical time to which he belonged.
-His religious beliefs, his enslaving of people and his execution of subjects come from a world remote from our democratic ideas, but it was the world he was born into and that was beyond his control.
+His religious beliefs, his enslaving of people and his execution of subjects come from a world remote from our democratic ideals, but it was the world he was born into and that was beyond his control.

-Colón Province, province of Panama; British Columbia, province of Canada; District of Columbia, federal district of the United States, Columbia District (historical), disputed between the United States and the United Kingdom.
+Colón Province, province of Panama; British Columbia, province of Canada; District of Columbia, the federal district of the United States, Columbia District (historical), disputed between the United States and the United Kingdom.